DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

     - persistence.storagePvc: "YourExistingPVC"
   - The Kubernetes binding process selects a pre-existing volume based on the accessMode and size.

-## Rest-api endpoint to get a zip archive of the License Service files
+## REST API endpoint to get a zip archive of the License Service files

-When the metering service is deployed, you can get a zip archive of the License Service files by using the rest-api endpoint /backup.
+When the metering service is deployed, you can get a zip archive of the License Service files by using the /backup REST API endpoint.

 ## Limitations